Make-School-Courses/FEW-1.1-Web-Foundations/assignments/assignment-05.md

-# FEW 1.1 - JS Shopping Cart tutorial
+# FEW 1.1 - JS Slide Show Tutorial

 ## Description

-Learn basic JS by building a shopping cart system.
-The goal is to follow the tutorial video linked below.

-The tutorial project combines many of the basic elements of programming in JS.
+Practice your JS skills by creating a slide show.
+This project uses vanilla JS to create slide similar to the Bootstrap carousel.

 ### Why this assignment?